ColinXie20/UrbanResilience/README.md

 # UrbanResilience
-Urban resilience website with infographics, an interactive map, and educational game
+Educational website about urban resilience with infographics and an interactive map.